Politics of Germany: Head of government

 The Bundeskanzler (federal chancellor) heads the Bundesregierung (federal government) and thus the executive branch of the federal government.
 They are elected by and responsible to the Bundestag, Germany's parliament.
 The other members of the government are the federal ministers; they are chosen by the Chancellor.
 Germany, like the United Kingdom, can thus be classified as a parliamentary system.
-The office is currently held by Olaf Scholz (since 2021).
+The office is currently held by Friedrich Merz (since 2025).

 The Chancellor cannot be removed from office during a four-year term unless the Bundestag has agreed on a successor.
 This constructive vote of no confidence is intended to avoid a similar situation to that of the Weimar Republic in which the executive did not have enough support in the legislature to govern effectively, but the legislature was too divided to name a successor.
 The current system also prevents the Chancellor from calling a snap election.

-Except in the periods 1969–1972 and 1976–1982, when the Social Democratic party of Chancellor Brandt and Schmidt came in second in the elections, the chancellor has always been the candidate of the largest party, usually supported by a coalition of two parties with a majority in the parliament.
+Except in the periods 1969–1972 and 1976–1982, when the Social Democratic party of Chancellors Brandt and Schmidt came in second in the elections, the chancellor has always been the candidate of the largest party, usually supported by a coalition of two parties with a majority in the parliament.
 The chancellor appoints one of the federal ministers as their deputy, who has the unofficial title Vice Chancellor (Vizekanzler).
-The office is currently held by Robert Habeck (since 2021).
+The office is currently held by Lars Klingbeil (since 2025).

 Cabinet

 The German Cabinet (Bundeskabinett or Bundesregierung) is the chief executive body of the Federal Republic of Germany.
 It consists of the chancellor and the cabinet ministers.
 The fundamentals of the cabinet's organization are set down in articles 62–69 of the Basic Law.
-The current cabinet is Scholz (since 2021).